Maria White Lowell: Career

 Shortly after Lowell published Conversations on the Old Poets, a collection of his previously published essays, the couple married on December 26, 1844, at her father's house.
 The new husband believed she was made up "half of earth and more than of Heaven".
 A friend described their relationship as "the very picture of a True Marriage".

-White, who become involved in movements against intemperance and slavery, joined the Boston Female Anti-Slavery Society and persuaded Lowell to become an abolitionist.
+White, who became involved in movements against intemperance and slavery, joined the Boston Female Anti-Slavery Society and persuaded Lowell to become an abolitionist.
 The new Mrs. Lowell, however, was in poor health and the couple moved to Philadelphia shortly after their marriage in the hopes she would be healed there.

 In 1845, the newly married pair came again to Philadelphia, and it was arranged that Mr. Lowell would do some editorial work on the Pennsylvania'a Freeman, an antislavery weekly of that city and also make regular contributions to the Antislavery Standard.
 Before leaving Philadelphia, the Lowells had their daguerreotypes taken by Langenheim.
 These were the only pictures taken in their early married life.
 In the spring of 1845, the Lowells returned to Cambridge, Massachusetts to make their home at Elmwood in Cambridge, Massachusetts.
 They had four children, though only one survived past infancy.
 Their first, Blanche, was born December 31, 1845, but lived only fifteen months; Rose, born in 1849, survived only a few months as well; their only son, Walter, was born in 1850 but died in 1852.
 Only their fourth child, Mabel, survived to adulthood.

 Death

-Frail, delicate, and plagued by ill-health throughout her life, Maria White Lowell died on October 27, 1853, at the age of 32 in Cambridge, Massachusetts.
+Frail, delicate, and plagued by weak lungs and ill-health throughout her life, Maria White Lowell died on October 27, 1853, at the age of 32 in Cambridge, Massachusetts.
 She is buried with her husband in Mount Auburn Cemetery.
 A volume of her poems was printed privately after her death (Cambridge, 1855).
 The best known of them are "The Alpine Shepherd" and "The Morning-Glory."